On the Non-Identification of Revenue Production Functions: Conclusion

 \section{Conclusion}

-This paper has shown that neither the production function nor Hicks-neutral productivity can be identified when using revenue as a proxy for output.
+This article has shown that neither the production function nor Hicks-neutral productivity can be identified when using revenue as a proxy for output.
 This holds true for a general class of production functions and under standard assumptions.
 There is no way to rewrite the revenue production function in terms of observable production-side variables to break this non-identification.
-The only approach that can obtain identification in this scenario is to impose restrictions on the underlying demand system, which could introduce demand-side observables into the revenue production function.
+The only approach that can obtain identification in this scenario is to impose restrictions on the underlying demand system.
 The non-identification was demonstrated parametrically for the Cobb-Douglas and CES production functions.
+It was also shown to hold for both separable and joint multi-product production functions.
 This work formalizes and generalizes previous findings that revenue production functions are misspecified and generate biased estimates.

-The implications for practitioners are significant.
+The implications are significant.
 In the absence of observed output prices, perfect competition, or further restrictions on demand, practitioners should avoid estimating production functions using revenue as a proxy for output.
 Most objects of interest such as productivity, returns to scale, and markups cannot be identified.
 However, markups may still be estimated without production functions using the production approach to markup estimation, subject to additional restrictions \citep{deloecker2021comment}.

 Future research may focus on establishing partial identification of the production function when output prices are unobserved \citep{flynn2019measuring}, or on further developing production function theory for when they \textit{are} observed \citep{dhyne2020theory, DeLoecker16}.